aake48/omas-backend/README.md

 ## club admin related
 ### update team member's scores
 Update/add your fellow teamMember's Scores with this, when you have clubAdmin Role in your club

+requestType determines the operation used to update the user's scores.
+It has two possible values:
+"set" sets the score overwriting any previous while "update" adds to the previous score or sets the score if there are none yet
 ```
 POST https://localhost:8080/api/competition/team/member/score/add/sum/admin
 Authorization: required "{clubName}/admin" role required